 Welcome to inTAXicating.

-As the primary author, Warren Orlans, has over 20-year's experience in the taxation industry, 11 of them working for the Canada Revenue Agency (CRA), and 5-years working in the private sector Managing the tax departments for large financial institutions.
+As the primary author, Warren Orlans, has over 20-year's experience in the taxation industry, 11 of them working for the Canada Revenue Agency (CRA), and 7-years working in the private sector Managing the tax departments for large financial institutions.

 If you have a collections, compliance or audit issue with the CRA, inTAXicating is the place you need to contact.

-inTAXicating works in strategic partnership with amazing tax lawyers, insolvency practitioners, mortgage brokers, debt counselling experts and much more.
+inTAXicating works in strategic partnership with amazing accountants, tax lawyers, insolvency practitioners, mortgage brokers, debt counselling experts and much more.

 If you have a tax question, feel free to ask in the comments, or email me at either firstname.lastname@example.org, or email@example.com.

 View all posts by Warren Orlans